 Brooks Peck is an author, museum curator, and journalist.
 In 1996 he co-founded Science Fiction Weekly, the first professional website devoted to SF, and in time became editor-in-chief.
 He joined the Museum of Pop Culture (AKA MoPOP, formerly known as the EMP Museum) in 2004 when the museum established its first science fiction galleries.
 There he has curated exhibitions on the Search for Extraterrestrial Intelligence, Battlestar Galactica, and Avatar among others.
 His most recent show is ‘‘Star Trek: Exploring New Worlds’’, which is currently on view.
 He co-authored two creature features for the Syfy Channel, and his short story ‘‘With Folded RAM’’ recently appeared in Asimov’s.

+Tell us about MoPOP and how SF/F/H are represented there.
+What is the mission statement or guiding philosophy?
 We started as a popular music museum, but have evolved a great deal since opening in 2000.
 I joined the museum in 2004 when we opened our first science fiction galleries.
 In the following years we added fantasy, horror, and have made forays into everything from wearable art to Lego to indie video games.
 So today we are firmly and happily a museum of popular culture.
 In particular we like to tell the stories of pop culture phenomena that started on the outside and stormed the mainstream.
 Star Trek, for example, can be seen as an effort by Gene Roddenberry to upend the status quo of science fiction on television and use the genre to sneak some very difficult, socially relevant themes and ideas past the censors.

 How did you become involved with the museum, and what does your job as curator entail?